 What do people mean when they advise you to “know yourself"?

-That was the subject of this blog, where I described 6 key elements of self-knowledge.
+That was the subject of this post, where I described six key elements of self-knowledge.
 To remember them, just memorize this simple acronym: VITALS.
 “VITALS” (or “VITAL Signs”) stands for: